Jersey City, New Jersey: The Underground Railroad

+Consolidation of Jersey City

 Soon after the Civil War, the idea arose of uniting all of the towns of Hudson County east of the Hackensack River into one municipality.
-A bill was approved by the state legislature on April 2, 1869, with a special election to be held on October 5, 1869.
-An element of the bill provide that only contiguous towns could be consolidated.
+In 1868, a bill for submitting the question of consolidation of all of Hudson County to the voters was presented to the Board of Chosen Freeholders (now known as the Board of County Commissioners).
+The bill was approved by the state legislature on April 2, 1869, with a special election to be held on October 5, 1869.
+An element of the bill provided that only contiguous towns could be consolidated.
 While a majority of the voters across the county approved the merger, the only municipalities that had approved the consolidation plan and that adjoined Jersey City were Hudson City and Bergen City.
 The consolidation began on March 17, 1870, taking effect on May 3, 1870.
-Three years later the present outline of Jersey City was completed when Greenville agreed to merge into the Greater Jersey City.
+Three years later on February 4, 1873, the present outline of Jersey City was completed when Greenville Township agreed to merge into the Greater Jersey City.

+Following consolidation, the city's first university, Saint Peter's College, was charted in 1872 and classes began on September 2, 1878, in Paulus Hook.
+Decades later, it would adopt the peacock as its mascot in partial reference to the original settling of the Jersey City area as "Pavonia", land of the peacock.

+On October 28, 1886, the Statue of Liberty was dedicated by President Grover Cleveland just off the city's shores at Bedloe's Island in New York Harbor.
+In the coming decades, the statue would welcome millions of immigrants as they arrived by ship at Ellis Island, which opened in 1892.

-In the late 1880s, three passenger railroad terminals opened in Jersey City next to the Hudson River (Pavonia Terminal, Exchange Place and Communipaw).
-Tens of millions of immigrants passed through these stations as they made their way westward from Ellis Island into the United States.
-The railroads transformed the geography of the city by building the Erie Cut as well as several large freight rail yards.
+By the late 1880s, three passenger railroad terminals opened in Jersey City along the Hudson River (Pavonia Terminal, Exchange Place and Communipaw) making Jersey City a terminus for the nation's rail network.
+Tens of millions, roughly two-thirds, of immigrants that were processed at Ellis Island entered the United States through Communipaw Terminal to then settle in Jersey City and its neighboring municipalities or make their way westward.
+The railroads transformed the city's geography by building several tunnels and cuts, such as the Bergen Arches, through the city and filling in the coves at Harsimus and Communipaw for the construction of several large freight rail yards along the waterfront.